ivanrazu/ivanrazu.github.io/_pages/research.md

 ### Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response.

-* Several studies have found a relation between sepsis and low levels of Adenosine Triphosphate (ATP) combined with overproduction of Lactate and Nitric Oxide (NO).
+* Several studies have found a relation between sepsis and low levels of adenosine triphosphate (ATP) combined with overproduction of lactate and nitric oxide (NO).
 In this project we developed a system of ordinary differential equations to study the dynamics of the acute inflammatory response and its interations with the production and consumption of ATP.